uhppoted/uhppote-core/README.md

    To avoid unexpected behaviour, the _uhppote-core_ `put-card` implementation returns an error if the PIN is out of range.

+2. As of release v0.8.5, `put-card` validates the card number against the Wiegand-26 standard.
+The development release allows the invoking function to provide a list of allowed formats:
+   - `none`
+   - `any`
+   - `Wiegand-26`

 #### `DeleteCard`